PCI Compliance

 Solution: Reconfigure the affected application if possible to avoid use of weak ciphers.

-Bluehost technical support can run a rebuild on Apache, and it should add the cipher line into the Apache .conf file.
+Bluehost technical support can run a rebuild on Apache, and it should add the cipher line to the Apache .conf file.

 UserDir options for a domain